LukeShortCloud/rootpages/markdown/ansible.md

 ### Dashboards - AWX - Install

 The "installer/inventory" file has an example inventory that can be used without any configuration.
-These are many options that can be fine tuned to change the enviornment and deploy it to different platforms.
+These are many options that can be fine tuned to change the environment and deploy it to different platforms.

 Deployment inventory options:

 * All
     * default_admin_user = The administrator account's username.
-    * default_admin_password = nThe administrator account's password.
+    * default_admin_password = The administrator account's password.
     * awx_secret_key = A string that is used as a private key kept on all of the AWX nodes for encrypting and decrypting information that goes to/from the PostgreSQL database.
     * pg_username = The PostgreSQL username to use.
     * pg_password = The PostgreSQL password to use.